Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 - TTFB (Time To First Byte) — server response.
 Good: under 600ms (unofficial, but Google uses it).

-A site that fails these metrics gets pushed down below faster competitors – even if it has more backlinks.
+Thresholds are judged at the 75th percentile of real visits (web.dev).
+A site that misses them is pushed below faster competitors — even if it has more inbound links.

-Here’s exactly what I do on every custom build to guarantee a 100 Lighthouse score.
+This is exactly what I do on every custom build to guarantee a Lighthouse score of 100.

-Tell the browser what’s most important before it even parses HTML.
+Tell the browser what matters most before it even parses the HTML.

 <link rel="preload" href="hero.webp" as="image" fetchpriority="high">